Responding to typhoons in the Philippines

 The evacuation routes, shelters and early warning systems are some of the key areas that UNDP has worked on developing with national and local governments.
 Understanding hazard maps is also a critical area of work as it allows residents to understand the hazards and risk that affect their homes, livelihoods and lives.
 The fact that majority of affected areas had zero casualty is a testament to the work that has been done so far.

-Since the India Ocean Tsunami of 2004 to Typhoon Haiyan a little over a year ago, UNDP has promoted many types of disaster risk management policies and practices in the Philippines and across the Asia-Pacific region.
+Since the India Ocean Tsunami of 2004 to Typhoon Hagupit in 2014, UNDP has promoted many types of disaster risk management policies and practices in the Philippines and across the Asia-Pacific region.

 Proceeds from the 11th Match Against Poverty, which took place on 4 March 2014 at the Stade De Suisse National Stadium in Bern, Switzerland, also helped support recovery efforts in the Philippines.